no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Verifier:** Passed (compiler allows call, type mismatch undetected).

-**Exploitable:** Stack limiters may be in place not really exploitable
+**Exploitable:** Limited — although the call is undefined, in practice the compiler will generate a call instruction with a fixed calling convention.
+The tainted value may corrupt stack arguments or registers, but within eBPF’s restricted environment the damage is confined and cannot be steered toward arbitrary memory writes.
+It primarily results in unpredictable logic, not exploitable memory corruption.

 *Signed-by: Giorgio Fardo*